Asset & Income Protection to Help You Pay for Alzheimer’s Care

 Let’s take New Jersey Veteran Harry Sharp for example.
 Harry is a 71-year old Korean War veteran receiving care at his home.
 He receives $1,700/month from Social Security and a pension.
 The cost of his in-home care is $3,000/month, in addition to the medication prescription costs of $200/month.
-Harry has $40,000 in savings, but is concerned because he knows that his care and medication is $1,500 more than he receives every month.
+Harry has $40,000 in savings but is concerned because he knows that his care and medication is $1,500 more than he receives every month.
 He knows that this will drain his savings account in less than two years because he knows he also has basic living expenses such as utilities and food.
 He also knows that care costs are constantly increasing, so he wouldn’t be surprised to see his costs jump in the future.
 It is important that Harry see a knowledgeable Elder Care attorney to advise him on his situation.

 A knowledgeable advisor would calculate his IVAP by taking the $1,700 income he receives and subtracting the unreimbursed medical expenses, which in this case is $3,200.
 This shows an IVAP of negative $1,500.
-Regardless of the fact that Harry has $40,000 in assets, he will be eligible for the full VA benefit of $1,644 per month, tax-free.
+Although Harry has $40,000 in assets, he will be eligible for the full VA benefit of $1,644 per month, tax-free.
 Remember, you don’t have to be completely impoverished to receive the VA benefit.
 Since his IVAP is a negative $1,500, he is eligible for the full benefit.
 Thanks to this calculation, Harry can rest easy knowing he is eligible to receive the VA benefit to pay for the care he needs and won’t have to drain his bank account.

 How To Get A Pension Benefit From the VA

 In filing a claim for a VA benefit, it is important to know that only three types of professionals are authorized to assist you.
 They are: